doganulus/reelay/docs/index.md

 * Simple but non-restrictive user interface
 * Available for C++, Python, and the command line

+## Reelay Expression Format

+Reelay reads executable specifications written in plain text and verifies at runtime that the system does what those specifications describe.
+In order to construct runtime monitors automatically, those specifications must follow some basic syntax rules, called Reelay Expression (RYE) format.
+See [RYE reference](rye.md) for more details.

 ## Get Started

 The next steps for you are to install Reelay [from source](install.md) or [Docker image](docker.md) and follow through [the tutorial](gs_intro) to learn how to use Reelay monitors from [C++](gs_cpp.md), [Python](gs_python), and the [command line interface](gs_cli.md).